Offering the latest advances in medical, surgical , laser and cosmetic dermatology & allergic disease.

 Download PDFDownload this information as a PDF

 Wounds on the face are usually left open.
 Other wounds may be covered with a light dressing or band-aid for the first few days.
-Provided they are dry, they can then be left open, which makes it easier to inspect them.
+Provided the wound is dry, it can then be left open after a few days, which makes it easier to inspect.

-You can bath or shower after surgery and get the wound wet.
-However do not rub or scrub over the wound until it is fully healed.
+You can bath or shower 1 to 3 days after surgery and get the wound wet.
+However, do not rub or scrub over the wound until it is fully healed.
 If you have had steri-strips (paper strips) placed on the wound, you must keep them dry for at least seven days.

-Dr Buckley or one of our Practice Nurses will tell you when the stitches need to be removed.
-Stitches on the face are left in for approximately five days.
+Dr Buckley or one of our practice nurses will tell you when the stitches need to be removed.
+Stitches on the face are left in for approximately 5 to 7 days.
 Stitches on the body and scalp are usually left in for seven to ten days.
-Stitches on the leg are usually left in for two weeks.
+Stitches on the leg are usually left in for up to two weeks.

 Sometimes wounds will bleed after surgery.
-If this happens after going home please put firm pressure on the wound for ten consecutive minutes using some kitchen towel, tissue paper or clean cloth.
+If this happens after going home, please put firm pressure on the wound for 10 to 15 consecutive minutes timed on a watch without letting go using some kitchen towel, tissue paper or clean cloth.
 Bleeding from the arms or legs can be further controlled by elevating the limb as high as possible.
-If this does not control the bleeding you should contact Dr Buckley or our Nurse in The Ashe Street Clinic (see contact details above).
-Alternatively you can contact Dr Buckley directly after office hours on his personal mobile phone: Tel: 087 254 1000 (emergencies only please on this number).
+If this does not control the bleeding, you should contact Dr Buckley or our nurse in The Kerry Skin Clinic (see contact details above).
+Alternatively, you can contact Dr Buckley directly after office hours on his personal mobile phone: Tel: 087 254 1000 (emergencies only please on this number).

 Surgical wounds sometimes become infected.
-This is usually signified by pain, redness around the wound, a smelly discharge or pus.
-If you have any of these suspicious signs and you are worried please contact Dr Buckley or one of our Practice Nurses immediately as antibiotics at any early stage can prevent more serious infection.
+Infection can cause pain, redness around the wound, a smelly discharge, a pussy discharge and a wound that is getting worse rather than better as the days go by.
+If you have any of these suspicious signs and you are worried, please contact Dr Buckley or one of our Practice Nurses immediately as antibiotics by mouth at any early stage can prevent more serious infection.

-If you have had surgery on the face or around the eyes, you can expect considerable swelling or bruising which can take one to two weeks to subside.
-Sometimes an eye can become swollen and closed after surgery but this usually resolves after five or seven days.
-If you think the swelling is due to infection, please contact Dr Buckley or one of the nurses in The Ashe Street Clinic
+If you have had surgery on the face or around the eyes, you can expect considerable swelling or bruising.
+Sometimes the eyelids can become swollen and closed after surgery, but this usually resolves after five or seven days.
+If you think the swelling is due to infection, please contact Dr Buckley or his nurse.

 We work with all major insurers